mrfitbee/mrfitbee/README.md

 - 👋 Hi, I’m @mrfitbee
 - 👀 I’m interested in ...the metaverse,ai,robotics and emerging technologies.
 - 🌱 I’m currently learning ...life ocasionally going through MERN stack and flutter
-- 💞️ I’m looking to collaborate on ...anything to improve the world
+- 💞️ I’m looking to collaborate on anything to improve the world.Currently working on a decentralised freelancer marketplace for emerging economies.
 - 📫 How to reach me ...js1111 on discord

 <!---